 If the project is a fixed rate, you'll see what the client is willing to pay for the project.
 You can audition and then try to negotiate but for the most part, you should only audition for these projects if you agree with the price.

 If the project is "To be Defined" or "Flexible", you’ll have to quote the price you’ll work for.
 Remember that time and experience play a big part in compensation so be realistic about how long the turnaround will take you.
 Also, keep in mind the suggested Average Industry Prices for Non-Union Work.

 Use the remarks section of your audition wisely.
 Make sure you include your personal contact info and why you’d be a good fit for the project.
 Think of it as a cover letter except that you have to write it in 1000 characters or less.

 If you have any problems with the auditioning process, make sure to check the following:

-- Project deadline: make sure you’re applying before the deadline and check the time zones before you start working on your Custom Demo.
-There’s nothing more frustrating than working on an audition only to have it close while you submit.
-After that, there’s absolutely no way that we can send your audition to a buyer.
+- Project deadline: Make sure you’re applying before the deadline and check the time zones before you start working on your Custom Demo.

 - Audio Format: Your audio must be in the correct format, otherwise we won’t accept it.